MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/batch.md

 - Integration with Azure OpenAI On Your Data feature.

 > [!NOTE]
-> Structured outputs is now supported with Global Batch when used in conjunction with API version `2024-08-01-preview` or later.
-Use `2024-10-01-preview` for the latest features.
+> Structured outputs is now supported with Global Batch.

 ### Global batch deployment